-BE3: Development proposals for recreational and tourism activities/facilities will be encouraged in the BCA provided that the proposals do not conflict with other policies in this plan and that:
+BE3: Development proposals for recreational and tourism activities/facilities will be encouraged in the BCA provided that the proposals do not conflict with other policies in this Plan and that:

-- They do not contribute significantly to traffic volume and congestion as defined by the Transport Authority. - Their siting, scale and design have strong regard to the local character along with the historic and natural assets of the surrounding area. - Design and materials are in keeping with the local style and reinforce local distinctiveness and sense of place.
+- They do not have a significantly harmful effect on congestion or road safety as defined by Hertfordshire County Council. - Their siting, scale and design have strong regard to the local character along with the historic and natural assets of the surrounding area. - Design and materials are in keeping with the local style and reinforce local distinctiveness and sense of place.